 Cancer patients should not have to worry about chemotherapy-related hair loss being permanent.
 Discovering that the hair will never grow back because of a harmful and hidden side effect of Taxotere can cause great emotional distress in someone undergoing cancer treatment.
 If this happened to you or a family member in Louisiana, you have rights.
 The drug manufacturer may owe you compensation for your physical, emotional, and financial damages as a result of their defective product.

 The first four cases against Sanofi for Taxotere-related alopecia will go to trial in 2019.
 If you believe you have grounds to join the ongoing MDL against Sanofi, contact us.
 John W. Redmann and his New Orleans based team can help you file your claim in pursuit of justice and fair financial recovery.
-Call (504) 500-5000 today to request your free, confidential legal consultation.
+Call (504) 500-5000 today to request your free, confidential legal consultation at our Gretna, Louisiana office.